ernie-bird/replace-covers/README.md

 * Skips files containing important sections to avoid overwriting critical information.
 * Creates automatic backups of all originals before modification.
 * Generates detailed terminal reports for every processed file.
-* Reversible: use `reverse_replacecovers.py` to restore the originals from backups.
+* Reversible: use `reverse_replacecovers.py` to restore the originals from backups in /OLD.

 **How It Works**

 The script reads configuration values from settings.json, then iterates over all PDFs in the specified show folders.
 For each file, it:

-1. Checks for important or unimportant keywords to decide whether to replace the first page.
+1. Checks for important or unimportant keywords to decide whether to blank the second page.
 2. Creates a backup copy in an OLD subdirectory.
-3. Inserts a new cover page (provided separately).
+3. Inserts a new cover page (provided separately in 'covers').
 4. Optionally adds a blank second page if enabled.
 5. Logs all results in the terminal, marking each operation as OK or Skipped.